 Yeah, it’s kinda goes like that.
 This is about as much detail as you’re going to get on your building history research from the navy.
 Have you ever noticed how large they are?
 Really, really big.
 Also, have you noticed that there’s a lot of them?
 Unless you hire a small army of a sampling and remediation crew, you’re going to spending a long time try to cover all of them.
 You missed the time milestone and are bankrupt.

 So, paydirt is the way to go and you head for the landfill instead.
 If there’s one thing you can count on the collective navies of the world to do, it is throw away things they shouldn’t.
 Because naval bases tend to be on the water, landfills sometimes are replaced by burn pits.
-Unfortunately, were back to the problem of when you go looking for something you find EVERYTHING.
-For every radium painted button from the old WWII USO projectionist’s booth burnt in 1950, you find two leaking drums of Agent Orange.
+Unfortunately, we’re back to the problem of when you go looking for something you find EVERYTHING.
+For every leftover radium painted button from the old WWII USO projectionist’s booth thrown in the burn pit 1950, you find two leaking drums of Agent Orange.
 So, you win but you really lose too.

 There is no inspiring specific incident to point to for this scenario I just walked you through other than ALL OF THEM, EVERYWHERE.
 This is why naval bases rarely get decommissioned, not entirely, usually because the chemical nightmares are so much worse.